edenartlab/sd-lora-trainer/README.md

 It's a highly optimized trainer that can be used for both full finetuning and training LoRa modules on top of Stable Diffusion.
 It uses a single training script and loss module that works for both **SDv15** and **SDXL**!

-The outputs of this trainer are fully compatible with ComfyUI and AUTO111.
+The outputs of this trainer are fully compatible with ComfyUI and AUTO111, see documentation [here](https://docs.eden.art/docs/guides/concepts/#exporting-loras-for-use-in-other-tools).

 <p align="center">
   <strong>Training images:</strong><br>